“Why buy the cow when you can get the milk for free?”

 Some people use shame as a defense mechanism, while others use it to maintain order in their narrow-minded world.
 And then there is the most harmful use of shame: when we use it against ourselves.

-Author and shame expert Brené Brown defines shame as the intensely painful feeling of believing we are flawed and therefore unworthy of acceptance and belonging.
-It can lead to destructive patterns such as addiction, eating disorders, and toxic relationships.
+Author and shame expert Brené Brown defines shame as the intensely painful feeling of believing we are flawed and therefore unworthy of acceptance.
+This can lead to destructive patterns such as addiction, eating disorders, and toxic relationships.

 Simply put, it’s that voice in your head that tells you that you don’t measure up.